 That what we at Jungle Lore Birding Tours by Asian Adventures strive for, as we encourage people across the world to come to India and explore this Incredible Land.

-We have just completed 25 years in the Eco-tourism industry.
-It wasn’t easy to keep pace with the fast developing world which is synonymous with deforestation, littering, pollution etc. But through are grit and determination we have maintained high standards of Eco-tourism all through these years.
-We rather take pride in where we stand today, under the able guidance of our founder Mr Mohit Aggarwal who comes from the Kumaon Hills and is an avid nature lover.
-Thinks twice before disposing off even his used-up pen!
+We have just completed 27 years in the Eco-tourism industry.
+It wasn’t easy to keep pace with the fast-developing world which is synonymous with deforestation, littering, pollution, etc. But through are grit and determination, we have maintained high standards of Eco-tourism throughout these years.
+We rather take pride in where we stand today, under the able guidance of our founder, Mr Mohit Aggarwal who comes from the Kumaon Hills and is an avid nature lover.
+Thinks twice before disposing of even his used-up pen!

 The entity that we know as ASIAN ADVENTURES has taken numerous conservation measures across the nation and now we desire to put more efforts to upscale it.
 Tourists who have travelled with us remember us not only for extending an incredible experience but also maintaining the highest quality standards and transparency each time.

 But then how did it all begin and how are we taking it forward?
 Spare few moments to read, while we share a brief…

 It all began with providing lodging accommodation to tourists which are not the only environmentally friendly but also constructed without deforestation.
 Thus, each of our stays is amid thick jungles and are done with stones and minimum possible wood.
 No concrete, no plastic, no harm to environs.

 We are very strict about no-littering, no plastic.
 So each and every tourist who travels with us has to carry biodegradable or cloth bags to deposit waste they create (say during a birding tour) and later dispose of at the garbage bins.
 Moreover, plastic is banned at all our stays.
 You will be provided with bio-degradable cups/bags/plates if need be.